-Examples of visual quality measures include:
+Examples of forest aesthetic practices include:

-- Place log-truck-loading zones out of public view - Put a bend in the entrance road to block view of tract interior - Follow contour lines and timber type margins with roads and harvest boundaries - Close and revegetate idle roads with wildlife-friendly plants
+- Place log-truck-loading zones out of public view - Put a bend or turn in the entrance road to block view of tract interior. - Follow contour lines and timber type margins with roads and harvest boundaries. - Close and revegetate idle roads with wildlife-friendly plants.